WorldHealthOrganization/GoDataSource-Installers/README.md

 If there is any previous version on the server, create a directory named as the existing version (i.e. `48.0.0`) and move the following files in the directory:

-- Go.Data Setup.exe
+- Go.Data-Setup.exe
-- Go.Data Setup.exe.blockmap
+- Go.Data-Setup.exe.blockmap
 - latest.yml

 Copy the new 64-bit version files on the server `x64` directory:

-- Go.Data Setup.exe
+- Go.Data-Setup.exe
-- Go.Data Setup.exe.blockmap
+- Go.Data-Setup.exe.blockmap
 - latest.yml

 ##### 4.2.
 Mac deployment